DKenefake/MixingCut/README.md

-# MixingCut Solver
+# MixingCut Solver and Library

-MixingCut is a solver for the MaxCut SDP relaxation via mixing cut algorithm proposed by Po-Wei Wang et al [1].
+MixingCut is a solver and library for the MaxCut SDP relaxation via mixing cut algorithm proposed by Po-Wei Wang et al [1].
 This can solve general large scale instances of the MaxCut SDP relaxation problem.

 $$